-Corporate wellness programs are specialized programs which are often opted by employers to achieve a healthy workplace by incorporating various health activities along with the daily work activities with an aim to maintain the health and wellbeing of the employees of the company.
+Corporate wellness programs are specialized programs that are often opted by employers to achieve a healthy workplace by incorporating various health activities along with daily work activities with an aim to maintain the health and wellbeing of the employees of the company.
 Wellness programs help employers in numerous ways and help to solve the problems of various health risks to the employees from various issues arising at the workplace stress, lack of physical activity, and the consumption of unhealthy food and drinks.
 Moreover, corporate wellness is often associated with the reputation of the company which can also be backed up by the fact that as per the statistics from the American Psychological Association, around 89% of the employees that have a positive outlook for well-being efforts are more likely to recommend their company as a good place to work.
-The global market for corporate wellness is being primarily driven by the fact that there has been a surge in the number of companies that are starting to implement health programs for their employees.
+The global market for corporate wellness is primarily driven by the fact that there has been a surge in the number of companies that are starting to implement health programs for their employees.
 The main aim of the companies to opt for these programs is the enhance the productivity of their employees and reduce operational costs.
-Similarly, increasing awareness regarding employee health and wellbeing is also supplementing the business growth opportunities for the services providers over the next five years.
-Additionally, stringent government regulations to promote the health of employees is also bolstering the demand for corporate wellness programs, thus also playing a major role in supporting the market growth over the next five years.
+Similarly, increasing awareness regarding employee health and wellbeing is also supplementing the business growth opportunities for the service providers over the next five years.
+Additionally, stringent government regulations to promote the health of employees are also bolstering the demand for corporate wellness programs, thus also playing a major role in supporting the market growth over the next five years.

 The outbreak of the novel coronavirus disease is projected to have a moderate negative impact on the market since the outbreak led to a drastic impact on the corporate sector which led to a downsizing of employees across several countries and lockdowns led to the closure of offices and facilities in many parts of the world.
 However, the changing working policies and other various factors further severely impacted the mental health of employees.
-Stay at home policies and a significant reduction in the revenues further resulted in a negative impact on the mental health of the workers across several industries.
-Thus, strategies by market players and government initiatives to boost the health of employees further led to having a better understanding of employee health and virtual methods to provide various wellness services were also adopted.
+Stay-at-home policies and a significant reduction in revenues further resulted in a negative impact on the mental health of the workers across several industries.
+Thus, strategies by market players and government initiatives to boost the health of employees further led to a better understanding of employee health and virtual methods to provide various wellness services were also adopted.
 This, in turn, is projected to offset the negative impact caused in the initial months of the year 2020.